Quantum Information-Theoretical Size Bounds for Conjunctive Queries with Functional Dependencies: Introduction

 \section{Introduction}

 Recent years have witnessed the application of quantum computing to databases, which is an emerging interdisciplinary field that holds potential for enhancing data management.
-Quantum algorithms have been applied to various problems of databases, such as query optimization \cite{DBLP:conf/vldb/KesarwaniH24,Kittelmann2024Card,Uotila2024QueryMetrics}, index tuning \cite{Gruenwald2023Index,Barbosa2024QRLIT,Trummer2024Index,Kesarwani2024Index}, and transaction scheduling \cite{Groppe2021TSGrover,Bittner2020IDEAS,Bittner2020OJCC}.
-In this paper, we investigate how worst-case size bounds for conjunctive queries can be characterized through concepts from quantum information theory, and what insights can be gained from such formulations.
+Quantum algorithms have been applied to various database problems, such as query optimization \cite{DBLP:conf/vldb/KesarwaniH24,Kittelmann2024Card,Uotila2024QueryMetrics}, index tuning \cite{Gruenwald2023Index,Barbosa2024QRLIT,Trummer2024Index,Kesarwani2024Index}, and transaction scheduling \cite{Groppe2021TSGrover,Bittner2020IDEAS,Bittner2020OJCC}.
+In this paper, we investigate how worst-case size bounds for conjunctive queries can be characterized through concepts from quantum information theory, what insights can be gained from such formulations and what kind of limits we face.
+We focus on conjunctive queries, the natural class corresponding to SQL's SELECT–FROM–WHERE queries with conjunctive predicates.
+Computing the worst-case bound is useful for optimizing query processing and resource management in relational database systems \cite{Zhang_Mayer_Khamis_Olteanu_Suciu_2025}.

-Conjunctive queries are a limited but natural and common class of queries in relational database systems.
-They are composed of a conjunction of multiple conditions that must all be satisfied for results.
-A conjunctive query typically corresponds to a SELECT statement in SQL that includes multiple predicate conditions in the WHERE clause.
-Recent research on computing the worst-case size bound for conjunctive queries primarily focuses on understanding how the size of the result set of a conjunctive query can be estimated or bounded in relation to the sizes of the input relations involved in the query \cite{doi:10.1137/110859440,Khamis_Deeds_Olteanu_Suciu_2024}.
-The computation of the worst-case bound is useful to help the optimization of query processing and resource management in relational database systems \cite{Zhang_Mayer_Khamis_Olteanu_Suciu_2025}.